duderstadt-lab/mars-docs/examples/fret.md

 Figure 4: Schematic representation of the Mars workflow starting from the video as supplied from the database, ending with a fully analyzed S vs. E plot generated in Mars.
 All steps executed with Mars are shown on the orange background.
 In this analysis the final plot is made using Python.
 (AO: acceptor only, DO: donor only)
 </div>

-This example pipeline highlights the flexibility of Mars to be adapted to the specific dataset catering to the needs for specific implementation steps and flexible archive merging.
+This example workflow highlights the flexibility of Mars to be adapted to the specific dataset catering to the needs for specific implementation steps and flexible archive merging.

 ---